-The Part D late enrollment penalty is added to your monthly When you first enroll in Southwestern Health Select (HMO), we let you know the amount of the penalty.
+The Part D late enrollment penalty is added to your monthly or quarterly premium.
+When you first enroll in Care N' Care Choice Premium, we let you know the amount of the penalty.
 If you do not pay your Part D late enrollment penalty, you could lose your prescription drug benefits.